betelhem345/branch-local-remote/README.md

 # branch-local-remote
-A repo for practicing branch local remote
+A repo for practicing branching and merging using vs code as a local